 - Edexcel IGCSE Text Anthology

 - Of Mice and Men

-- Texts covered in Year 10
+- Macbeth

+- An Inspector Calls

-The school provides these texts and exercise books to pupils.
-It is each pupil's responsibility to keep them in good condition.
-Pens, pencils, a ruler, a rubber, scissors and glue will be required on a day to day basis.
+The school provides these texts and exercise books to the pupils.
+It is the pupils'

+responsibility to keep them in good condition.
+Pens, pencils, ruler, rubber, scissors and glue will be required on a day to day basis.